acumartini/dectet-public/README.md

 # WELCOME

-Welcome to the Arrangement Audio Dectet!
-The Dectet is a digital synth/utility macro module featuring an intuitive user interface and a touchscreen display, giving you access to a variety of virtual modular environments.
+Welcome to the Martini Modular dectet!
+The dectet is a digital synth/utility macro module featuring an intuitive user interface and a touchscreen display, giving you access to a variety of virtual modular environments.
 Modules within the environments expose all of their controls as patch points enabling a high level of customization, and stored presets enable repeatability.
 The display doubles as a playable instrument for both internal synthesis and external control.
-While shipped as a slim desktop unit, the Dectet also operates as a 15Hp Euorack module.
+While shipped as a slim desktop unit, the dectet also operates as a 15Hp Euorack module.

 ## Specification